peterirlam/jsNavigation-vs-reactNavigation/README.md

 # jsNavigation-vs-reactNavigation
-Simple navigation using a hamburger menu and ease-in transition
+Simple navigation using a hamburger menu and ease-in transition.
+One using JS & the other app using React